 Many international Chabad houses are places where Jewish tourists, a large percentage whom are Israeli, seek out a home-cooked meal and some community during their travels.
 But this Chabad house was different because until a year ago, Bratislava was only a place that people passed through on the way from Budapest to Vienna.

 Though we didn’t understand a word of the French or Slovak, it was an experience to sit among this very well-dressed crowd in plush velvet seats.

 The next day, we saw more of the city center through Be Free Tours, a tips-only tour company, which exists in many European cities and then hiked up to the castle, which overlooked the city.
 It was absolutely gorgeous and my husband enjoyed looking at the adjacent museum’s ancient artifacts.

 We ended the night at the opera, Daughter of the Regiment.
 Though we didn’t understand a word of the French or Slovak, it was an experience to sit among this very well-dressed crowd in plush velvet seats.
 Plus, I’ll admit, I had a fantastic nap.

 When we left the next morning at dawn, I was confident that while many travelers spend a night—at most—in Bratislava, we’d made a good decision in spending two days.
 But I was also sure that two days were more than enough.

 Have you spent two days in Bratislava, Slovakia?
 What were your impressions?
 Email us at [email protected] for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.

-Two Days in Bratislava, Slovakia photo credits: Rachel Sales.
+Two Days in Bratislava, Slovakia photo credits: Rachel Sales and Pixabay.